Hannah414/Using-C-On-A-Mac/README.md

 ## Data Types

 In C, data types are declarations for variables that determines the type and size of the data we associate with each variables.
-Every variable used in C muxt be declared before it can be used.
+C is a strongly typed laguage, therefor every variable used in C muxt be declared before it can be used.

 We will be going over ints, chars, floats, arrays, booleans, and voids.